cgremaud/wireframes/README.md

 This app was created using create-react-app.
 It also utilizes Material Design components and Bootstrap CDN CSS.

-I am currently working on building the NavBar and Home components.
+I am currently working on building the NavBar, Profile and Home components.

 You can see our plans for the layout of the app [here](https://docs.google.com/drawings/d/10wdWoqieyv-g_UfqlVWKFR4Jl3XWTR9O6qH7-81oGIA/edit?usp=sharing)